osohq/oso/docs/getting-started/quickstart.rst

 Run the server
 ==============

 Our sample application serves data about expenses submitted by users.
 The sample application has three important files.

-One file has a simple ``Expense`` class and some sample data stored in a map.
+One file defines a simple ``Expense`` class and some sample data stored in a map.

 A second file has our HTTP server code, where we have defined a route handler for ``GET`` requests to the path ``/expenses/:id``.
-We've already added an authorization check using the :doc:`oso library
-</using/libraries/index>` to control access to expense resources.
-You
-can learn more about how to add oso to your application :doc:`here
+We've already added an authorization check using the :doc:`oso library </using/libraries/index>` to control access to expense resources.
+You can learn more about how to add oso to your application :doc:`here </getting-started/application/index>`.
-</getting-started/application/index>`.

 The third file is the oso policy file, ``expenses.polar``, and is currently empty.